workshop design & facilitation

 Good facilitators focus on supporting the group’s discussions/work in order to deliver outputs with impact.

-We aren’t emcees, moderators or chairs.
+We are not emcees, moderators or chairs.
 We don’t entertain the audience, ‘manage’ people or influence the conversation.
 Instead, facilitators are the glue that enable a collaborative, shared, productive conversation to take place.

 The wisdom we are seeking is within the group itself, and we work to draw out diverse perspectives, ensure every participant has an opportunity to be heard, and enhance the quality of the conversation around the problem at hand.